gizatechxyz/orion/docs/README.md

-# ONNX-Cairo Runtime
+# Orion

-ONNX-Cairo Runtime is a Cairo library that provides two high-level features:
+Orion is a Cairo library that provides two high-level features:

 * Tensor computation (like Numpy) in Cairo 1.0.
 * Verifiable Machine Learning models using STARKS.